-Hold the lead responsibility for safeguarding and child protection (including online safety) in the setting, this responsibility is not able to be delegated.
+Hold the lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems in place) in the setting, this responsibility is not able to be delegated.

 Liaise with the Surrey Country Council and residential students home local authorities, as appropriate, and work in partnership with other agencies in line with Working Together to Safeguard Children (2018).